 Settlers bring change

 Following many generations of Te Āti Awa settlement in the Taranaki region, the arrival of Europeans created major political, social and cultural disruption.
 An influx of New Zealand Company settlers in 1841, anxious to start farming the fertile Te Āti Awa lands around New Plymouth and Waitara, marked the start of continued unrest.
-This began at a time when large numbers of Te Āti Awa were away from their homeland establishing new communities and territories in the south with other allied tribes.
+At this time, large numbers of Te Āti Awa were away from their homeland establishing new communities among allied tribes in the south.
 The pressure that settlers put on Māori to sell land resulted in about 600 Te Āti Awa members returning to Taranaki from the Waikanae–Wellington area under the leadership of their chief, Wiremu Kīngi Te Rangitāke, in 1848.

 Opposition to land sales

-Kīngi was opposed to selling land to Europeans, but in the 1850s others in the tribe sold off portions of the tribal estate.
-This led to friction and warfare between various sub-tribes of Te Āti Awa, as well as hostility toward the European settlers.
+Kīngi was opposed to selling land to Europeans, but in the 1850s others sold off portions of the tribal estate.
+This led to friction and warfare among sub-tribes of Te Āti Awa, as well as hostility toward the European settlers.
 Despite this, Kīngi Te Rangitāke and his allies managed to establish a thriving tribal economy based primarily on selling food to the settlers in New Plymouth.
-They planted extensive orchards and wheat and tended a variety of farm livestock.
-They had also purchased European-style ships for trading outside the region.
+They planted extensive orchards and wheat fields and tended a variety of livestock.
+They also purchased European-style ships for trading outside the region.